lewikeezy/freeCodeCamp/docs/README.md

 ## [If you are getting started, start by reading this first.](/CONTRIBUTING.md)

 ---
-You have taken a wise descision by been here, you will tips here that will be valuable to you and keep you very much on track.
+You have taken a wise descision by been here, you will get tips here that will be valuable to you and keep you very much on track.

 ## Quick references articles